s0md3v/Arjun/README.md

 > **Note:** Arjun uses `nano` as the default editor for the prompt but you can change it by tweaking `/core/prompt.py`.

 ##### Credits
-The parameter names list has been taken from [@SecLists](https://github.com/danielmiessler/SecLists)
+The parameter names are taken from [@SecLists](https://github.com/danielmiessler/SecLists).